Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/managing-snapshots.md

 ```

 ### Creating an On-Demand Snapshot with an Expiration Time
-Use the `qq_snapshot_create_snapshot` command to specify an expiration date or expiration time before Qumulo Core deletes the snapshot.
+Run the `qq_snapshot_create_snapshot` command to specify an expiration date or expiration time before Qumulo Core deletes the snapshot.

 {% include note.html content="If you don't specify an expiration date or expiration time before deletion, Qumulo Core never deletes the snapshot." %}